Majdal Shams: Israeli occupation

+1967–1999
-Since the June 1967 Six-Day War, Majdal Shams has been under Israeli control.

-During the 1967 Six Day War, residents of the nearby towns of Ain Fit, Banias, Jubata ez-Zeit, and Za'ura took shelter in Majdal Shams.
-After Israeli forces had secured the area, soldiers forced refugees across the ceasefire line into Syrian controlled territory, but permitted residents of Majdal Shams and a few other communities to remain in their homes.
+Since the Six-Day War in June 1967, Majdal Shams has been under Israeli occupation.
+During the 1967 Six Day War, residents of the nearby towns of 'Ayn Fit, Banias, Jubata ez-Zeit, and Za'ura took shelter in Majdal Shams.
+After Israeli forces had secured the area, soldiers forced refugees across the ceasefire line into Syrian-controlled territory, but permitted residents of Majdal Shams and a few other communities to remain in their homes.
 As Israel and Syria fortified the ceasefire line, which ran along the eastern edge of Majdal Shams, the community was isolated from the rest of Syria.
 Many residents were separated from their relatives living or working in Syrian-controlled territory—as many as 50% from at least one sibling, parent, or child.

 Majdal Shams retained close ties to Syria.
 Residents frequently gathered at the eastern edge of the village with bullhorns to shout messages to friends and relatives on the Syrian side of the ceasefire line.
-Through the 1970s, and often later, many households refused to pay taxes to the state of Israel.
-In 1981, when the Israeli Knesset formally extended Israeli law to the Golan Heights and offered Israeli citizenship to residents of Majdal Shams, the community staged a 19-week general strike in protest.
-Although Israeli troops blockaded the town and attempted to force residents to accept citizen identification cards, the protesters succeeded in convincing the state to classify members of the community as non-citizens.
+Through the 1970s, and often later, many households refused to pay taxes to Israel.
+In 1981, when the Israeli Knesset formally extended Israeli law to the Golan Heights and attempted to force Israeli citizenship to residents of Majdal Shams, the community staged a 19-week general strike in protest.
+Although Israeli troops blockaded the town and offered residents to accept citizen identification cards, the protesters succeeded in convincing the state to classify members of the community as non-citizens.
 Residents retained the right to apply for Israeli citizenship individually.
+Many of the Druze who had received I.D. cards denied having voluntarily applied for them, alleging that the Israeli military had forced them to accept the cards and had forcibly confiscated documents proving Syrian citizenship.

 During the 1970s, a few residents of Majdal Shams received permission to cross the ceasefire line into Syrian-controlled territory, either to rejoin relatives or attend university in Damascus.
 During the 1990s, large numbers of residents began to receive permission to cross the ceasefire line to conduct religious pilgrimages or attend university.
 A small number of women also applied to cross the ceasefire line and marry Syrian men.
 This crossing program was the subject of the film The Syrian Bride.

+2000–2019

+From 2008 to 2017, Dolan Abu Saleh was the appointed head of the local council.
+In the elections of 2018, in which many residents chose not to participate, Abu Saleh was elected as mayor with 96% of the vote.
+His local party won all the seats in the council.

+Israel appoints the teachers in Majdal Shams, prohibiting pro-Syrian views in schools.
+Israel also appointed the local council and had imprisoned residents that protested.